open-mmlab/mmgeneration/docs/quick_run.md

 ```shell
 python tools/utils/inception_stat.py --imgsdir ${IMGS_PATH} --pklname ${PKLNAME} --size ${SIZE}
 ```
-In the above command, the script will take the PyTorch InceptionV3 by default.
+In the aforementioned command, the script will take the PyTorch InceptionV3 by default.
 If you want the Tero's InceptionV3, you will need to switch to the script module:

 ```shell
 python tools/utils/inception_stat.py --imgsdir ${IMGS_PATH} --pklname ${PKLNAME} --size ${SIZE} \